microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Azure_Monitor_Metrics.png" alt="Azure_Monitor_Metrics"/>

-You can read more about the Metrics Explorer for any Azure resource at https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-charts.
+You can read more about the Metrics Explorer for any Azure resource in the [documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-charts).
 Metrics for Azure SQL Database are kept for 90+ days.
-You can also read more details about Metrics in Azure Monitor at https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-platform-metrics.
+You can also read more details about Metrics in Azure Monitor in this documentation [page](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-platform-metrics).

 As you can see in the screenshot there are several metrics you can use to view with the Metrics Explorer.
 The default view of Metrics Explorer is for a 24-hour period showing a 5 minute granularity.
 The Compute Utilization view is the last hour with a 1-minute granularity (which you can change).
 To see the same view, select CPU percentage and change the capture for 1 hour.
 The granularity will change to 1-minute and should look like the following: